-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Sara Milner for the poster entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Sara Milner for the poster/PICO entitled:

 Assessing the biomineralization processes in the shell microstructure of modern brachiopods: variations in the oxygen isotope composition and minor element ratios (Milner, S.; Rollion-Bard, C.; Burckel, P.; Tomasovych, A.; Angiolini, L.; Henkel, D.;)

 I am a PhD student at the Geochemistry department at the Institute de Physique du Globe de Paris, France.
 I am part of the ITN BASE-LiNE Earth Project (Brachiopods As SEnsitive tracers of gLobal mariNe Environment: Insights from alkaline, alkaline Earth metal, and metalloid trace element ratios and isotope systems).
 The goal of my PhD is to determine the biomineralization processes related to brachiopod shell formation and their impact on geochemical proxies in brachiopods.
 For this, I analyze different isotopic systems (oxygen, carbon, boron and calcium) and trace element ratios (Li/Ca, B/Ca, Na/Ca, Mg/Ca and Sr/Ca) in the shell microstructure of modern brachiopods and evaluate which brachiopod taxa and shell microstructure is the most suitable to use as chemical proxies of paleo-seawater.